h-dzeba/GA_projects/Project_Reddit/README.md

 For the purposes of the project, our model evaluation will mostly be based on total accuracy - basically, the percentage of correct predictions.
 Since there is no real difference between mistaking topic number one for number two vs vice versa, there is no real point to have classification metrics of 1 for positive outcome and 0 for negative.
 Granted, we will still use 1 and 0, but only in purely nominal terms, with 1 representing greece and 0 rome.

 Concepts of false positive and false negative are likewise not used in this study, and also, precision will not be split in sensitivity (for false positives) and specificity (for negatives).
-As neither greece nor rome are inherently positive or negative, such concepts have no place in our project (unless a build-in function automatically displays them).
+As neither greece nor rome are inherently positive nor negative, such concepts have no place in our project (unless a build-in function automatically displays them).

-As far as right/wrong predictions are concerned we will use adapted precision metrics we will call "rome recall" and "greece recall".
+As far as right/wrong predictions are concerned, we will use adapted precision metrics we will call "rome recall" and "greece recall".
 As the name implies, they describe to total rome( greece) outcomes correctly predicted out of the entire number of rome(greece) outcomes in the dataset.

 ## Models developed